LucianoBestia/unsafe_features_example/README.md

 If we have 2 binary and one library in the same workspace, than the library is compiled with the maximum number of features.
 This means that the client that does not want a feature, it gets it quietly, because the other binary wants it.
 That is not ok for "unsafe features".

-For backward compatibility with old libraries, in cargo.tom we should opt-in to :
+For backward compatibility with old libraries, in Cargo.toml we should opt-in to :

 ```toml
 [dependencies]